Blood collection and delivery

 • Take documented patient details and product type to collect pack.

-• Ensure all patient details, including first name, family name, DOB, and medical record number, match the details on the pack.
+• Ensure all patient identification details, including first name, family name, DOB, and medical record number (or approved 3rd identifier as per local policy), match the details on the compatibility label.

-• Ensure that you have collected the prescribed component.
+• Ensure that you have collected the blood product that has been prescribed.

 • Ensure the pack is within expiry date and time and check for any visible leaks at ports and seams, and that there is no evidence of haemolysis, unusual discolouration, cloudiness or visible clots.